-You should document at the time all of the steps that you take to complete your review, as this allows your methodology to be accurately compiled.
+It is advisable to document all steps taken to complete your review as this allows your methodology to be accurately compiled.

 Using a protocol to plan a systematic review:

 You may wish to register your protocol in a publicly accessible way.
 This will help avoid other people completing a review on your topic.
-Similarly, before you start doing a systematic review, it is worth checking that nobody else has already registered a protocol on the same topic.
+Similarly, before you start a systematic review, check that nobody else has registered a protocol on the same topic.

-If you intend publishing a systematic review in the health sciences, then it should conform to the IOM Standards for Systematic Reviews.
+If you intend to publish a systematic review in the health sciences, it should conform to the IOM Standards for Reporting Systematic Reviews.

-If you intend publishing a systematic review in the Cochrane Database of Systematic Reviews, then it should conform to the Methodological Expectations in Cochrane Intervention Reviews (MECIR).
+If you intend to publish a systematic review in the Cochrane Database of Systematic Reviews, it should conform to the Methodological Expectations in Cochrane Intervention Reviews (MECIR).